opral/monorepo/packages/cli/README.md

 CLI for inlang.

 Options:
   -V, --version         output the version number
   -h, --help            display help for command
+  -c, --config <path>   path to the config file.

 Commands:
   config [command]   Commands for managing the config file.